Ashey railway station

 Ashey railway station is a station serving the village of Ashey on the Isle of Wight in England.
 It was on the line which ran from Ryde to Newport.
-It was resited during the BR era because of subsidence at the original site, it was also described in some timetables as Ashey for Nunwell.
+It had a passing loop when built but this was taken out of use when a loop was provided at Havenstreet instead.
+The substantial station buildings were abandoned in BR days due to subsidence of the main platform, with the line moved to the opposite platform.

 History

 The station was opened by the Ryde and Newport Railway, which then amalgamated with other island railways to form the Isle of Wight Central Railway.
 Becoming part of the Southern Railway during the Grouping of 1923, the station passed to the Southern Region of British Railways on nationalisation in 1948.
 It was then closed by the British Railways Board, but was reopened by the Isle of Wight Steam Railway, a heritage railway, in 1993.
+The station building were sold by British Rail in 1968 and became a private house.
+The building was sold in 2025 to the Isle of Wight Steam Railway who have plans to restore it for railway use.

 Ashey Racecourse railway station

 A branch ran from Ashey station to Ashey Quarry, and an additional station opened on this line by April 1884 to serve the adjacent race course.
-This station ceased operation around 1930.
+This station ceased operation around 1929 when the racecourse closed.